oasis-open/openc2-jadn-software/jadn/schema_gen/openc2-wd06_gen.md

 2|status|Status-Code|1|An integer status code 3|status_text|String|0..1|A free-form human-readable description of the response status 4|*|Results|1|Data or extended status information that was requested from an OpenC2 command
-###3.2.7 Status-Code
+###3.2.8 Status-Code

-**Status-Code (Enumerated{u'compact': True})**
+**Status-Code (Enumerated.Tag)**

 Value|Description
 ---|---
-102|Processing - an interim response used to inform the client that the server has accepted the request but not yet completed it.
+102|Processing -- An interim response used to inform the client that the server has accepted the request but not yet completed it.
-200|OK - the request has succeeded.
+200|OK -- The request has succeeded.
-301|Moved Permanently - the target resource has been assigned a new permanent URI 400|Bad Request - the server cannot process the request due to something that is perceived to be a client error (e.g., malformed request syntax.)
+301|Moved Permanently -- The target resource has been assigned a new permanent URI 400|Bad Request -- The server cannot process the request due to something that is perceived to be a client error (e.g., malformed request syntax.)
-401|Unauthorized - the request lacks valid authentication credentials for the target resources or authorization has been refused for the submitted credentials.
+401|Unauthorized -- The request lacks valid authentication credentials for the target resources or authorization has been refused for the submitted credentials.
-403|Forbidden - the server understood the request but refuses to authorize it.
+403|Forbidden -- The server understood the request but refuses to authorize it.
-500|Server Error - the server encountered an unexpected condition that prevented it from fulfilling the request.
+500|Server Error -- The server encountered an unexpected condition that prevented it from fulfilling the request.
-501|Not Implemented - the server does not support the functionality required to fulfill the request.
+501|Not Implemented -- The server does not support the functionality required to fulfill the request.
-###3.2.8 artifact
+###3.2.9 artifact

 **artifact (Record)**